Proven-Paradox/shaper-system/Handbook.md

 **Resilient Protector** [Defender]
 When you take a would blow in place of an ally--such when using an ability such as Defender’s Intervention--or are targeted by a single target offensive Ability while you have Taunt and are in the same space as another ally, increase your Physical and Mental Defense by your Hero Tier for that attack.

-**Strikeback** [Avenger]
-When you deal damage with a Counter Ability, double that damage. //Maybe too strong?

 **Thick Skin** [Hulk]
 You gain an additional 2 HP per Vitality.
 This Lesson applies retroactively.